-Do you trust people to want and choose to be caring, and accountable without coercion?
+Do you trust people to want and choose to be caring, and accountable without coercion or do you find their power suspect?
 Do you make it your mission to develop their initiative or to control them instead?
-Consider today’s research quoted in an article entitled The Rise of American Authoritarianism written by Amanda Taub, describing why we are seeing an increase in popularity for candidates like Donald Trump.
+Consider today’s research quoted below, describing why we are seeing an increase in popularity for candidates like Donald Trump.
 My article is not about Donald Trump or politics; it’s about authoritarianism and my experiences with it in client sites, especially its negative impacts.

 Authoritarianism — not actual dictators, but rather a psychological profile of individual voters that is characterized by a desire for order and a fear of outsiders.
 People who score high in authoritarianism, when they feel threatened, look for strong leaders who promise to take whatever action necessary to protect them from outsiders and prevent the changes they fear.